Select from Countless Outdoor Wall Fountain Styles

 The Origins Of Garden Fountains

+The incredible architecture of a fountain allows it to provide clean water or shoot water high into air for dramatic effect and it can also serve as an excellent design feature to complete your home.
 The primary purpose of a fountain was originally strictly functional.
 People in cities, towns and villages received their drinking water, as well as water to bathe and wash, via aqueducts or springs in the vicinity.
 Until the late nineteenth, century most water fountains operated using gravity to allow water to flow or jet into the air, therefore, they needed a supply of water such as a reservoir or aqueduct located higher than the fountain.
 Acting as an element of adornment and celebration, fountains also supplied clean, fresh drinking water.
 Bronze or stone masks of wildlife and heroes were frequently seen on Roman fountains.
 Throughout the Middle Ages, Muslim and Moorish garden planners included fountains to create mini variations of the gardens of paradise.
 The fountains seen in the Gardens of Versailles were meant to show the power over nature held by King Louis XIV of France.
 To mark the entryway of the restored Roman aqueducts, the Popes of the 17th and 18th centuries commissioned the building of baroque style fountains in the spot where the aqueducts entered the city of Rome

 The end of the nineteenth century saw the increase in usage of indoor plumbing to provide drinking water, so urban fountains were relegated to purely decorative elements.
 The introduction of unique water effects and the recycling of water were two things made possible by swapping gravity with mechanical pumps.